galaxyxone/openlinks/README.md

 ## https://openlinks.io

-## As long as your local IPFS node is running, it should work!

 ## This repo is a work in progress- KNOWN BUGS BELOW!
 - React UI gets a little buggy when adding hyperlinks(not a big issue, better react)
 - Need to be more specific about required format for links (tell users to fix with "http://www.example.com")